sarah-m95/cta-pipelines-exercise/README.md

 1. Let's start - Create a folder in your root folder called `.github` and in that `.github` folder, create another folder called `workflows`.
 This is where our pipelines are going to live as code.
 While a pipeline is a series of steps taken to deploy an application, we can use code to define those steps so that they are the same every time, we can exercise version control over changes to those steps, and we can restore the steps in case the builds ever got deleted.

 2. Open your project in VS Code.
-We'll be editing all our code here. in the `.github/workflows` folder you just created, make a new file.
+We'll be editing all our code here.
+In the `.github/workflows` folder you just created, make a new file.
 Call it `branch-build-api.yml`.
-The package suffix indicates that this file is in the YAML programming language.
+The file suffix indicates that this file is in the YAML programming language.
 You don't need to know a ton about YAML, just know that it's a way to define a data object & properties.
 Essentially what it's doing is defining the structure and properties of your build pipeline.
 This is fed to GitHub, and GitHub interprets it into a GitHub Actions workflow.

 3. For this first pipeline, I'm going to have you guys copy some code from this repo rather than write it from scratch.
 Go to [.github\workflows\branch-build-api.yml](.github\workflows\branch-build-api.yml) and copy that into your own file.
 We're going to walk through what this file is doing in person, but if you're looking at this on your own, please read the yaml file and the comments about what each section is doing.
 It's all fairly straightforward, but it can be confusing if you've never seen YAML or if you're new to build pipelines.